labo-NED/GENiAL/README.md

 _EEG PREPROCESSING_
 1. Gather Raw EEGs and save on a HARD DRIVE.
 2. Follow HAPPE preprocessing pipeline from [lab's repository]{https://github.com/labo-NED/EEG_preprocessing_pipeline}.
-2.1 Run preprocessing with 2s parameters (for all power feature extraction) 2.2 Run preprocessing with 5s parameters (needed for entropy feature extraction) *NOTE* _This preprocessing step might take 4 days for each preprocessing (2s and 5s)._
+2.1 Run preprocessing with 2s parameters (for all power feature extraction).
+2.2 Run preprocessing with 5s parameters (needed for entropy feature extraction).
+*NOTE* _This preprocessing step might take 4 days for each preprocessing (2s and 5s)._
 3. Run `MATLAB/feature_extraction.m` in MATLAB.
 This will extract power features.
 4. Run `TODO` in MATLAB.
 This will extract entropy features.
 5. RUN `MATLAB/roi_features_to_csv.m` in MATLAB.
 This concatenates features per subject and ROIs.
 *NOTE* _The final CSV data is saved in "TO DO"._

 ## STEP 1 - Preprocessing